techahold/Rclone-Map-Drive/readme.md

 3. Type `.\RcloneMapDrive.ps1`
 4. The setup file directory will open automatically.
 5. Run `Setup Techahold Map Drive` Rclone config will launch, and create a file which will be copied to your users startup folder.
 6. Connect Rclone to cloud platform by selecting relevant options.
-Default settings are fine in most cases Specific config details on https://rclone.org/
+Default settings are fine in most cases Specific config details on https://rclone.org/.
+The Config is fixed to a remote name of "Sharepoint".
 7. Once configured, run `Techahold Map Drive for $Username` to mount drive

 ### Custom Install